makkus/freckles_website/pages/02.blog/so-i-made-this-thing/item.md

 ```

-If you have used *Ansible* before, this should look familiar to you already.
+If you have used *Ansible* before, this should look familiar to you.
 This script first downloads all the external roles it needs, after that it installs the *fail2ban* package (because that's always a good idea for a server), then uses the [thefinn93.letsencrypt ansible role](https://galaxy.ansible.com/thefinn93/letsencrypt/) to retrieve a certificate from the *let's encrypt* CA (which will only work if executed on a machine matching the specified hostname, obviously).
 Once that it done it'll  create a cron job to always re-new that certificate in time, and install the nginx webserver (using [this role](https://galaxy.ansible.com/geerlingguy/nginx/)) including the site configuration that sets up the forwarding to *readthedocs.io*.

 All that can obviously also be done with *Ansible* itself.
 And it should probably be, in case of a larger infrastructure and, you know, 'production'.
 But for a single server, and prototyping or development *frecklecute* might be an adequate solution.
 One thing to mention is that *freckles* does not support all features of *Ansible* directly (like for example the `when` directive).
 This is partly deliberate to keep those *frecklecutables* simple and readable.
 And partly due to time constraints on my part.
 Not having those features is not really a problem though, because I recommend to always write an [Ansible role](https://docs.ansible.com/ansible/2.4/playbooks_reuse_roles.html) once the task to be executed becomes non-trivial.
 Then include that role in the *frecklecutable* as a task item.
 Much cleaner that way.